crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/intro.md

 executing `cscli notifications inspect <name>`.

 The last other helpful subcommand is for testing notifications plugins directly.
-It takes an alert and reinject it to notifications subsystem through profiles like notifications usually do.
-So if the alert actually matches the profile configuration, it goes through the configured notifications plugins.
+It takes an id and reinject the alert through the matched profile notifications.
+If the alert matches a profile with no configured notifications then no notification will be generated.
 This can be useful to test both the profile configuration and the normal operation of the notifications plugins.